chito365/uk/_posts/1/4/2021-04-04-grace-chatto.md

-She and Clean Bandit released their debut studio album New Eyes in May of 2014 with the album peaking at #3 on the UK albums chart.
+She and Clean Bandit released their debut studio album New Eyes in May of 2014 with the album peaking at number 3 on the UK albums chart.